fredcorpuz06/reddit_cli/README.md

 * `post_reddit.rs` (dead code): Send POST Requests to Reddit API.
 Code not used because it is incomplete without being able to perform OAuth2 for Reddit API
 * `all_choices.json`: All possible user options/paths delineated here.
 * `sample_reddit_response/`: Directory of sample JSON responses from the Reddit API
+* `pseudocode_reddit_cli.py`: Working Python code for the user navigation and URI creation

 ## Initial Project Ambitions & Post-Project Reflections
+The initial goals for the project were to implement the following feature on the Reddit API.

+☑️ View subreddits, submission and comments

+❌ Upvote, downvote on specific comments

+❌ Post reply to a specific submission and/or comment on users account

+In hindsight, I had come to the following realizations: 1) It was a mistake to protype in Python because of the big difference how variables can (should) be used in the 2 languages.
+The most drastic difference was the mutable references to `String` that is possible in Rust.
+The creation of URI in my Python code was mostly based on string detection, insertions, deletions.
+After implementing these operations in Rust, I realized that `String` operations were only possible on mutable references.
+This required me to scrap most of my code at that point.
+2) I should have put more thought into the underlying data structures that I used.
+In this project I have `enum MoveLevel`, `enum RedditApiCall`, `struct UserChoices`, `structs Subreddit, SubredditData, Submission, etc.`.
+There is a lot of overlap in the enums I used to navigate the menu.
+Also, the decoding using `serde_json` was difficult because the responses were deeply nested, which made it necessary to create a long chain; however, I believe this could be done in a cleaner way.
+3) I should have been writing tests all throughout.
+I'd been struggling with parsing through datatypes throughout the entire duration of the project and more testing could have helped with that.

+Overall, I had a tedious but rewarding 1st project in Rust.
+I should have attempted to code smaller projects to get more familiar with the Rust's quirks and tricks before tackling this large project.
+Now, I feel that I can easily take on a project of similar magnitude and more intuitively implement the advanced Rust features described in the textbook.

 ## Example Usage